-There are a wide range of shopping options in Melbourne's CBD, shopping outlets or the suburb in which you live.
+There are a wide range of shopping options in both the Sydney CBD, shopping outlets or the suburb in which you live.

-One of the most popular shopping hubs in the city, Bourke Street Mall, is buzzing with locals and tourists rushing from shop to shop buying from some of the country's biggest brands.
-Or you can choose one of Melbourne's bargain shopping outlets where brands are less expensive.
-Often you will find great shopping and convenience in your local suburb or one of Melbourne's vast shopping centres such as Chadstone, particularly during sales season.
+Some of the most popular shopping hubs in the city are Pitt Street.
+Mall, Market City Square, Westfields and Broadway.
+These are buzzing with locals and tourists rushing from shop to shop, buying from some of the country's biggest brands.

+Or you can choose one of Sydney's bargain shopping outlets where brands are less expensive.
+Often you will find great shopping and convenience in your local suburb or one of Sydney's vast shopping centres such as Westfield, particularly during sales season.